rkuma183/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 What Apple calls the Terminal is a Bash shell.

+<a id="Terminalz"></a>

-## Finder
+## Open Terminal from Finder Folder #

 Three ways to relaunch the Finder:

    0. Hold the Option key and right-click the Finder icon in the Dock, then select Relaunch.

    0. Press the command key with your right hand and option+esc key combo with your left hand for the Force Quit menu.
 Then select the Finder and click Relaunch.

    0. Click the Apple button at the upper-left corner to select <strong>Log out</strong>.
    Then log back in to your user account.

-<a id="Terminalz"></a>

-## Open Terminal from Finder Folder #

 If you're a developer, it's hard to get away from using a command-line terminal.
 But if you're using a MacOS just for social media, you won't need a Terminal.
-That's why it's kinda buried:
+Perhaps that's why it's kinda buried:

 0. Click the Finder icon on the bottom.
 0. Click Applications on the left pane.